How to Identify Common Health Issues in Dogs Early? (2025)

 Dog Skin Problems:

-• Frequent scratching, biting, or licking
+• Excessive scratching, biting or licking

 • Red, flaky, or inflamed skin

-• Unusual hair loss or bald patches
+• Abnormal hair loss or bald patches

 Dog Ear Infections:

-• Head tilting, rubbing ears on furniture
+• Ear scratching, tilting, rubbing it against furniture

-• Sensitivity when touching ears
+• Tenderness upon touching external ears

 Dog Dental Disease: